-Don’t take things so personally: I’ve always been a very sensitive person, and I always let people’s reactions to me affect the way I feel.
+Don’t take things so personally: I’ve always been a very sensitive person, and I always let people’s reactions to me affect the way I feel about myself and everything around me.
 Recently, I’ve come to the realization that you don’t always know what other people are going through, so you can’t hold things against them or let them get you down.
 Like I said, the only person’s validation that matters is yours, so don’t let yourself get down because of a stupid comment someone else said.
 When I dyed my hair purpley about a year ago, one of my best friends made a comment that if I lay down on the grass, it would look like Barney.
 His opinion meant a lot to me at the time, and I was upset about it for a while.
 Since then, I’ve realized that it’s my hair, not his, and if I like the way it looks, I don’t have to really consider his opinion.

 Do what you’re passionate about: Doing things that you love to do and are good at are great for a confidence boost.
 Plus, if you get involved with something you’re passionate about, you can find other people who are passionate about the same thing and you immediately have something to connect over.
 When I started writing for my school newspaper last semester (even though it was for class credit), I met so many awesome people who were also passionate about journalism.
 It was really inspiring and motivating for me to get pointers from them and just be surrounded by people who loved to interview people and write just as much as I do.

 Journal: One of the best ways to release negativity is to write it down.
-I find that every time I write down what’s bother me, I can better recognize what the problem is and then find an appropriate way to deal with it.
+I find that every time I write down what’s bothering me, I can better recognize what the problem is and then find an appropriate way to deal with it.
 Also, I can write down all the positives in my life and reread them if I start feeling down.
 I also love picking pretty journals that inspire me to write and work hard, like this one from Barnes and Noble.

 I hope this post gave you a bit of a look into my life and some inspiration and motivation to start loving yourself completely and entirely.
 Don’t forget to keep me in the loop as you embark on your journey!!